 Whenever I’m asked the question, “What would you tell your younger self to do differently in your journey?” my response is always the same—give up the comparison game.
 Comparison made me feel like an imposter for so many years.
 My greatest hope is that you don’t let it do the same for you!

-Register for the ASUG webcast with Caitlin MacGregor, “Building Your Own Success: How the CEO of Plum Adapted to COVID-19" taking place on Thursday, May 21, 2020 at 1 p.m.
-CDT.
+Watch the on-demand webcast with Caitlin MacGregor, “Building Your Own Success: How the CEO of Plum Adapted to COVID-19," and join our LinkedIn group to stay updated on upcoming Women Connect events.